 Backup and migrate

-There are modules for Drupal that help us create a backup of our site and database.
-These modules can help us during the migration or to create a copy of the site.
+There are Drupal modules that help us create backups of our site and database.
+These modules can be useful during migration or for creating site copies.

-However keep in mind that when choosing a hosting you should consider the presence of an automatic backup system.
-If you choose SupportHost, with our Drupal hosting and with all other plans you will always have backups for the last 30 days included in the price.
+However, note that when choosing a hosting, you should consider the presence of an automatic backup system.
+If you choose SupportHost, with our Drupal hosting and all other plans, you’ll have the backups of the last 30 days included in the price.

 Module name: Backup and migrate.